 The primary responsibility for a student's attire resides with the student and their parent(s) and/or guardian(s).
-The Dean of Students and the Vice Principal of Student Life, in consultation with the Principal, have final authority for all issues pertaining to the appearance code.
+The Dean of Students and the Principal of Student Life have final authority for all issues pertaining to the appearance code.
 It is enforced the entire school day at Carondelet and De La Salle High School and includes exam days and field trips (unless students are otherwise instructed by the teacher).
 Students who do not meet the appearance code may not be admitted to class, may be required to change into proper dress code, or may result in a more serious consequence.